jonathanhogg/flitter/docs/canvas3d.md

 `!canvas3d` differs from `!canvas` not just in number of dimensions, but in the entire rendering approach.
 While the contents of a regular 2D canvas are mostly interpreted as individual drawing instructions, the contents of a 3D canvas build a scene containing models, lights and one or more cameras.
+This scene is then passed to one or more 3D shader programs to render.

-The `!canvas3d` node has only one attribute that is unique to it.
+The `!canvas3d` node has only one attribute that is unique to it:

 `camera_id=` *ID*
 : This specifies the camera to use for the output of this node in the window